 Perfectionism can lead to procrastination, micro-managing, over working and alimentation of colleagues.
 It is a symptom of and a contributor to imposter syndrome.
 Imposter syndrome leads you to think you need to be perfect to maintain and advance your position (because you think you are less skilled than the people around you) and those perfectionist tendencies will lead you to feel inferior because you are never able to live up to your own standards.
 It’s a vicious cycle.
 The first step in addressing this is to recognise your own perfectionism and where it comes from.
 There may be childhood influences, feeling of inadequacy or a job profession that demands high standards and encourages harsh critique.
 Start to understand your own back story and what is driving these feelings.
 Once you know your story you can start to challenge it and write a new script.

-The next step is to reframe your thinking about your standards of work, here are three truths that are helpful to accept:
+The next step is to reframe your thinking about your standards of work, here are four truths that are helpful to accept: